themiszamani/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 iadmin mkresc storage1 unixfilesystem <fully qualified hostname>:/var/lib/irods/iRODS/storage1 iadmin mkresc storage2 unixfilesystem <fully qualified hostname>:/var/lib/irods/iRODS/storage2
 ```
 All iRODS users will have access to these two resources, specific access control to data in iRODS can be done by setting ACLs with *ichmod* on logical namespace level.

 **Create a coordinating replication resource**
 ```sh
 iadmin mkresc replResc replication
 ```
-The keyword *replication* triggers the behaviour of this ccordinating resource.
+The keyword *replication* triggers the behaviour of this cordinating resource.
 All data in this resource will be automatically replicated between the two storage resources.

 **Connect the resources**
 ```sh